Why Rethink Summer?

 Children lose more than academic knowledge over the summer.
 Most children—particularly children at high risk of obesity—gain weight more rapidly when they are out of school during summer break (Von Hippel et al., 2007).

 Summer does not have to be a missed opportunity for children and youth!

 The ALC believes that in order to improve academic achievement in Rhode Island, summer learning programs are a critical strategy and investment to ensure students continue to learn during the summer months and come back to school in September ready, prepared, and eager to tackle their new grade-level curriculum.

 - hands-on, experiential, real-world learning

 - connecting to the community in authentic ways

 Summer learning programs contribute to positive outcomes!

-Across all sites in the 2015 Hasbro Summer Learning Initiative (HSLI), the percentage change from pre- to post-test scores in both literacy and mathematics increased 15%.
+Across all sites in the 2016 Hasbro Summer Learning Initiative (HSLI), the percentage change from pre- to post-test scores in literacy and mathematics increased 22% and 30%, respectively.